davidsenft/sandbar-sunset/README.md

 | **Two suns** | the half hour either side of sunset is walkable throughout |
 | **One sun** | that same hour is wadeable throughout |

-That works out to roughly 23, 63 and 42 evenings a year respectively, with about ten three-sun evenings falling in swimmable weather.
+That works out to roughly 23, 63 and 42 evenings a year respectively.

 ## Rebuilding